25prabhu10/notes/docs/Concepts/Web/RESTful_Web_Services.md

 - Consider implementing bulk HTTP PUT operations that can batch updates to multiple resources in a collection.
 The PUT request should specify the URI of the collection, and the request body should specify the details of the resources to be modified.
 This approach can help to reduce chattiness and improve performance.

-- Similar to upsert behavior in some databases
+- Similar to upsert behaviour in some databases

 #### PATCH